-Natural ingredients and imaginative creations are the secret of Fata Morgana.
-The taste combinations are so varied that it is difficult to choose.
-I tried the pistachios di Bronte and Rose with Purple Flowers, really delicious.
-Very interesting are also the ice-sushi.
+Natural ingredients and imaginative creations are the secret of the Fata Morgana.
+The flavor combinations are so varied that it is difficult to choose.

-Close to Piazza del Popolo, between Via del Corso and Via del Babuino in Via Laurina 10.
+- Near Piazza del Popolo, between Via del Corso and Via del Babuino in Via Laurina 10

-In Trastevere, in the Piazza di San Cosimato, in Via Roma Libera 11.
+- In Trastevere near Piazza di San Cosimato, in Via Roma Libera 11

-In the Quartier Monti in Piazza degli Zingari 5.
+- In the Monti district at Piazza degli Zingari 5

-In the north of Rome near the Villa Ada in Via Lago di Lesina 9.
+- In the north of Rome near Villa Ada in Via Lago di Lesina 9.

-Torcè has three outlets.
+Torcè has four sales outlets.
 They are in the southern part of Rome:

-At the terminus of Metro B, Laurentina, in Via dell’Aeronautica 105, is the headquarters.
+- The laboratory with ice cream parlor is at the terminus of Metro B, Laurentina, in Via dell’Aeronautica 105

-A sales point is located near the Circus Maximus on the right side of the FAO building at Viale Aventino 59.
+- There is a sales point near the Circus Maximus on the right side of the FAO building at Viale Aventino 59